 - Catastrophic.
-These plans have the lowest monthly premiums, but they also have high deductibles — $7,900 for the year 2019.
+These plans have the lowest monthly premiums, but they also have high deductibles — $8,150 for the year 2020.
 They’re available only to people under 30 and people who can’t afford a regular plan.
-Subsidies don’t apply to this type of plan, so if you qualify for a subsidy, a standard plan is likely to be cheaper.
+Subsidies don’t apply to this type of plan.

 - Bronze.
 After catastrophic plans, bronze plans have the lowest premiums.
 However, their deductibles can come to thousands of dollars, and they don’t cover most routine care.
 All in all, they will probably cover only 60% of your health care costs.

 - Silver.
 These plans have moderate premiums and moderate coverage.
-They cover more routine care than bronze plans and have lower deductibles.
+They cover more routine care than bronze plans and have lower deductibles and copays.
 They should pay about 70% of your costs overall.

 - Gold.
 These plans have high premiums and low costs for care.
-A gold plan should pay for about 80% of your health care costs, making it a good choice for people who need a lot of care.
+A gold plan should pay for about 80% of your health care costs.
+That makes it a good choice for people who need a lot of care.

 - Platinum.
 This is the most expensive type of plan.
 Platinum plans have low deductibles and cover around 90% of all your health care costs.

-If you’ve just left a full-time job to become part of the gig economy, you can get short-term health coverage through the Consolidated Omnibus Budget Reconciliation Act, or COBRA.
-This law allows you to keep your health insurance from your old job for up to 18 months.
-You must sign up for this benefit within 60 days of leaving your old job.
+If you’ve just left a full-time job to join the gig economy, you can get short-term health coverage through COBRA.
+This allows you to keep your health insurance from your old job for up to 18 months.
+You must sign up for coverage within 60 days of leaving your job.

-COBRA can also provide you with coverage if you used to be covered on someone else’s employer-sponsored plan but are no longer eligible.
-For instance, you can use COBRA to stay on your spouse’s health plan after a divorce or on a parent’s health plan after becoming too old to count as a dependent child.
-In these situations, you can keep your COBRA coverage for up to three years.
+COBRA can also cover you if you’ve lost access to someone else’s employer-sponsored plan.
+For instance, you can use it to stay on your spouse’s health plan after a divorce or on a parent’s plan past age 26.
+In these cases, you can keep your COBRA coverage for up to three years.